Chainsaw Storage Ideas: How To Store And Winterize A Chainsaw Correctly

 #shedthings #husqvarna #stihl #chainsawstorage

-Make sure you hang them from a stud to avoid dropping the chainsaw, especially when you’ve got plasterboard lining the walls.
+Make sure to install wall hooks into a stud to avoid the chainsaw weight pulling them out, especially when you’ve got plasterboard lining the walls.

-This brave person has chainsaws hanging from the ceiling…
+This brave person has chainsaws hanging from nails from the ceiling…

 That’s one way to get chainsaws off the garage floor!